bem-contrib/stat-counters/README.md

 // TODO
 ```

-Declare the library block in your project BEMJSON:
+Declare a counter in your project BEMJSON:

 ```js
 {